Surgery and statistics in 3d gravity: Seifert manifolds from Dehn surgery

 So, we see that our construction contains as a special case ($n=1$) the sum over all on-shell solutions of the gravitational path integral with a single torus boundary.
 Every single-boundary Seifert manifold with $n>1$ is necessarily \emph{off-shell}.
 Indeed, we can see from the figure in Eq.~\eqref{eq:solidtorus}, which has $n=2$, that there is an incompressible torus (surrounding the two gray tubes).
 More generally, there is an incompressible torus above every non-contractible cycle in the base $\Sigma_{0,n+1}$ of the Seifert fibration, thus violating the criterion for hyperbolicity in the geometrization theorem.

 Before attempting to compute these off-shell contributions with $n>1$, let us discuss when two Seifert manifolds are isomorphic, given the data $\{\frac{r_i}{s_i}\}_{i=1}^n$.
 This detail is important for determining which set of co-primes should be included in the sum over topologies, ensuring that each topology is counted only once.
 Fortunately, there is a simple classification theorem: two Seifert manifolds are isomorphic if and only if they have the same base surface $\Sigma_{g,n}$ \textbf{and} they can be related by the following three operations \cite{JankinsNeumann1983}\footnote{There is one more operation in Theorem 1.5 of \cite{JankinsNeumann1983}, which is to replace $(\pm 1,0)$ by $(\mp 1,0)$.
 However, this is a trivial operation in our case, because we consider $\gamma\in \mathrm{PSL}(2,\mathbb{Z}) = \mathrm{SL}(2,\mathbb{Z})/\{\pm I\}$.}: \begin{enumerate}[(1)] \item Permute the $n$ pairs $(r_i,s_i)$, \item Add or remove any pair that has $(r,s) = (0,1)$, \item Replace every pair $(r_i,s_i)$ by $(r_i+k_is_i,s_i)$, provided that $\sum_{i=1}^n k_i =0$. \end{enumerate} The first operation is obvious: it amounts to sliding the rings in the diagram \eqref{eq:surgerydiagram} underneath each other.
-The second operation is also clear from the surgery diagram: $(r,s) = (0,1)$ corresponds to $\gamma = S$, which implements the trivial Dehn filling in VTQFT:
+The second operation is also clear from the surgery diagram: $(r,s) = (0,1)$ corresponds to $\gamma = 1$, which implements the trivial Dehn filling in VTQFT.
+The third operation is realized in VTQFT by noting that a shift of $r\to r+ks$ with $k\in \mathbb{Z}$ is implemented by the Dehn twist $T^k$, so the modular kernels used for Dehn filling are also modified to